yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

     content-web/
     ```

-6. Next log into your VisualStudio.com account.
+6. Next log into your VisualStudio.com account

-    If this is your first time logging into this account you will be taken through a first-run experience.
+    If this is your first time logging into this account you will be taken through a first-run experience

-    * Confirm your contact information and click next.
+    * Confirm your contact information and select next
-    * Click "Create new account"
+    * Select "Create new account"
-    * Enter a fabmedical-SUFFIX for your account name and click Continue
+    * Enter a fabmedical-SUFFIX for your account name and select Continue

 7. Create repositories to host the code

-    * Click the icon in the top left corner to return to the account home page.
+    * Select the icon in the top left corner to return to the account home page

         ![Home page icon](images/Setup/image47.png)

-    * Click "New Project"
+    * Select "New Project"
         * Enter fabmedical as the project name
-        * Click "Create"
+        * Select "Create"

     c.
-Once the project creation has completed, click "Code".
+Once the project creation has completed, select "Code"

     d.
-Use the repository dropdown to create a new repository by clicking "+ New repository"
+Use the repository dropdown to create a new repository by selecting "+ New repository"

            ![Repository dropdown](images/Setup/image48.png)

-    * Enter "content-web" as the repository name.
+    * Enter "content-web" as the repository name

     * Once the project is created click "Generate Git credentials"

           ![Generate Git Credentials](images/Setup/image50.png)

         * Enter a password
         * Confirm the password
-        * Click "Save Git Credentials"
+        * Select "Save Git Credentials"

     * Using your WSL window, initialize a new git repository

         ```bash